University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic07/03-debugging-strategies.md

    and environments*.
 Sure, the print statement itself changes from language to language, but printing it just printing!
 4. You do not need to learn anything new to be able to use pencil-and-paper or log-based debugging!
-[Debugging with debuggers] really is a powerful way to do debugging, but all debuggers require you to learn a new way of interacting with your program **and** require you to learn how to use a new program.
+[Debugging with debuggers][Debuggers] really is a powerful way to do debugging, but all debuggers require you to learn a new way of interacting with your program **and** require you to learn how to use a new program.
 Humanity as a whole generally knows how to use a pencil and paper.
 In introductory programming lessons [the first lesson is almost universally using the print statement] in whatever language you're using.

 Martijn Faasen gives some more credible reasons for log-based debugging in [Don't Look Down on Print Debugging].

-[Debugging with debuggers]: topic-4.html
 [the first lesson is almost universally using the print statement]: https://en.wikipedia.org/wiki/%22Hello,_World!%22_program
 [Don't Look Down on Print Debugging]: